noreajs/api-starter-typescript/README.md

-# OCNODE api initial project
+# Norea.Js API Starter Project - Typescript

 This repository is the initial api project.